 36. Shrimp Skewers

-This is one of my favorite Spanish tapas recipes for summer, perfect for grilling in the backyard and enjoying alongside a cold drink.
+Shrimp skewers are among my favorite Spanish tapas recipes for summer, perfect for grilling in the backyard and enjoying with a cold drink.
 All you need is fresh shrimp, garlic, paprika, salt, and olive oil.
-If you need serving ideas, try pairing these with bread and alioli (Spanish garlic mayonnaise).
+For serving ideas, try pairing these with bread and alioli (Spanish garlic mayonnaise).

 37. Boquerones Fritos